Water Shut Off Valve Replacement Cost Guide

 Functionality

-Water shut off valves work by controlling the flow of water through pipes in your home.
-When you turn the valve clockwise, it closes, stopping the water flow.
-Conversely, turning it counterclockwise opens the valve, allowing water to pass through.
+A water shut off valve controls the flow of water in your home’s pipes.
+Turning the valve clockwise stops the water flow, while turning it counterclockwise allows water to pass through.

-• Enables maintenance and repairs without disrupting water supply
+• Allows for maintenance and repairs without cutting off the water supply

 Importance